ckeditor/ckeditor5/packages/ckeditor5-font/tests/manual/font-color.md

 ### Loading

-The data should be loaded with different text and background colors with followed order.
-Colors 1-5 use predefined palette.
-Colors 6-8 use any css color not defined in configuration.
+The data should be loaded with different text and background colors in the following order:

+* Colors 1-5 use the predefined palette,
+* Colors 6-8 use custom CSS colors, not defined in the configuration,
-Color 9-10 mixes colors from predefined palette and custom one.
+* Color 9-10 use a mix from the predefined palette and custom ones.

-( First is font color, last is background color )
+The format is the editor content is `N. [font color]; [background color]`.

 1. no-color; no-color
 2. White; Black
 3. Red; no-color